ankargren/bayesnorm/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-12-1.png)

-The Figure tells the same story, but from a different perspective.
+The second figure reiterates the point that you can always do better than naive sampling where `mu` and `Sigma` are computed explicitly.
 The take-away message is that notable speed improvements can be obtained by using one of the two sampling routines offered in the package when sampling from normal posterior distributions.
+If `p>n`, the `rmvn_bcm` function is the more faster alternative whereas `rmvn_rue` is faster otherwise.

 Incorporation into other packages
 ---------------------------------

+To use the sampling routines in other RcppArmadillo-based packages, all that is needed is to:

+-   add `bayesnorm` in the `LinkingTo` field in the `DESCRIPTION`
+-   add `#include <bayesnorm.h>` at the top of the file calling the functions (or in the package's header file)
+-   the C++ functions are named `mvn_bcm` and `mvn_rue`

 ### References